reekKiE/CompleteSuicideManual-En/English/chapter_6.md

 When the room was full of gas and he was about to die, he lit the lighter because he wanted to smoke.
 It seemed that he was a fool, but in fact there were many such ridiculous things in this world.

-## Case Study 19: A man who committed suicide according to a French suicide manual
+## Case study 19: A man who committed suicide according to a French suicide manual

 In July 1983, a strange man (46 years old at the time) wearing swimming trunks and immersed in the cold water of the bathtub, with a black plastic garbage bag on his head and a rope around his neck tied to the window sill.
 The body was discovered.
 Empty bags containing 40 tablets of the analgesic "SEDES" were found in the apartment where he died.
 It seems that he took the medicine and then committed suicide in this way.
 At the same time, I also found the instruction manual "Suicide - the most comfortable ways to die" published in Japan in the same year in the room[^suicide-mode-demploi], and clipped a tape to the reference page.
 On page 184, four combinations of suicide methods that can lead to euthanasia are introduced: "1.
 Suffocation with analgesics and plastic bags; 2.
 Poisoning caused by large amounts of drugs that can reach poisoning levels and car exhaust gases ; 3.
 Analgesics and hypothermia (long-term immersion in cold water); 4.
 Analgesics and drowning."
 He committed suicide by choosing a combination of one and three.